boyuleentu/NTUEE_2025Spring_QDA_Final/README.md

 # QATG: Quantum Automatic Test Generation

-This repository implements an Automatic Test Pattern Generation (ATPG) system for quantum circuits using Qiskit.
-The tool is based on the qATG framework and supports fault modeling, test generation, fault simulation, and fault detection using χ² tests.
+This repository implements an Automatic Test Pattern Generation system for quantum circuits using Qiskit.
+The tool is based on the qATG framework and supports fault modeling, test generation, fault simulation, and fault detection.
 ---
 ## How to Run